HeardLibrary/workshops/Curating Digital Collections/readMe.md

 * You will find documentation and forums on the Omeka website: [Omeka.org](Omeka.org)

 --------------

 ##Start a Digital Collection and Exhibit with Omeka!

+Here are a few instructions to start a free site, create a collection, upload items, and start an exhibit.
+A practice set of digital objects is available to work with.
+There is an example site using the same content available at [edwarga.omeka.net]().
 ####1.
 Set Up a Free Omeka.net Account
 * Omeka.net allows you to set up a hosted Omeka site.
 Get started in minutes with a free plan...
 * Open omeka.net